bjuergens/automatic-gui-testing/envs/gui_env/README.md

 # Start as an OpenAI Gym environment

 - You need to import the environment and then use it like a normal gym environment
+- To enable generating a html report of the coverage, use `generate_html_report=True` as a parameter in the constructor
 - There are three environments:
     * `GUIEnv` requires x and y coordinates as the action
     * `GUIEnvRandomWidget` does not require an action, it selects either a random widget for a click or a random click